pshephardiii/Bax-Attacks/README.md

   3.4 Create animations for both player and enemy that reflect when one is performing an action, getting hurt, healing, etc.  How crazy I go with this will depend on time, but I want at least some animation involved.

 4. Player character
-  4.1 Create a base class of fighter that has name and HP.
+  4.1 Create a base class of fighter that has name, HP, and other stats.
   4.2 Start with one player character that is assigned with a specific subclass that has name, HP, and limited number of action use that corresponds to four methods (ex. fireballUse = 5).
 When action use is depleted, player can no longer perform action (use counters and conditionals in methods to display error message if player attempts to use depleted action).
 If I have time, I'll introduce options for different player classes that have different methods.
   4.3 Each method should inflict a range of damage points and have a set accuracy.
 The basic setup will be attacks and heals, but I could add (if time) defend, moves that require charging, combat buffs (like increasing power, etc.).
 This also depends on whether I'll be using stats like strength, etc. or just couching damage within methods.